-Nominees for Term Expiring 2014
+Nominees for Term Expiring 2017

-Thomas W. Florsheim, Jr., Age 53, Director since 1996 Chairman of the Board since 2002
+Thomas W. Florsheim, Jr., Age 56, Director since 1996 Chairman of the Board since 2002

 Mr. Florsheim has served as Chairman and Chief Executive Officer of the Company since 2002.
 Prior to that, Mr. Florsheim was President and Chief Executive Officer of the Company from 1999 to 2002, President and Chief Operating Officer of the Company from 1996 to 1999, and Vice President of the Company from 1988 to 1996.
+Mr. Florsheim also serves as a Director of Strattec Security Corp. (a manufacturer of automotive access control products) since 2012.

-Mr. Florsheim has worked at the Company for more than 25 years.
+Mr. Florsheim has worked at the Company for 33 years.
 Prior to becoming an executive of the Company, he held various managerial positions, including managing the retail division and subsequently the purchasing department.
 Mr. Florsheim's day-to-day leadership and intimate knowledge of the Company's business and operations provide the Board with industry-specific experience and expertise.

-Robert Feitler, Age 80, Director since 1964 Chairman of Executive Committee and Corporate Governance and Compensation Committee Member of Audit Committee
+Robert Feitler, Age 83, Director since 1964

+Chairman of Executive Committee and Corporate Governance and Compensation Committee Member of Audit Committee

-Mr. Feitler has served as a Director of Strattec Security Corp. since 1995, and as a Director of TC Manufacturing Co. since 1974.
+Mr. Feitler has served as a Director of TC Manufacturing Co. (a manufacturer of flexible packaging) since 1974.
+He also served as a Director of Strattec Security Corp. from 1995 to 2012.
 From 1968 to 1996, Mr. Feitler was President and Chief Operating Officer of the Company.

 Mr. Feitler worked for the Company as its President and Chief Operating Officer for 28 years.
 His intimate knowledge of the Company and industry are invaluable.
-He continues to be an active director or trustee of many other public and private entities and he brings that experience to the Company.
+He continues to be an active director or trustee of other private entities and he brings that experience to the Company.